haudiobe/5GVideo/README.md

 ```

 # Current limitations
+- fps is converted to integer
 - only planar YUV reference sequences are supported
 - the **transfer** and **color_space** properties are currently ignored, however color space conversions can be configured through the encoder.cfg file and through variant options for each encoder
-- metrics computation assumes reference sequence and reconstructed sequences share the same chroma format and bitdepth
+- metrics computation assumes reference sequence and reconstructed sequences share the same chroma format, frame packing and bitdepth

 # Dependencies [metrics]